-Not only can nonqualified deferred compensation plans help address all these goals, they may also enhance the company's balance sheet and cash flow.
-However, when an ESOP owns a significant portion of a company's stock, that ownership will influence the design and financing of deferred comp plans.
+Nonqualified deferred compensation plans can help address all of these goals - and may also enhance the company's balance sheet and cash flow.
+It's important to recognize, however, that when an ESOP owns a significant portion of a company's stock, that ownership will influence the design and financing of deferred comp plans.